Ada-Developers-Academy/core-unit-3/handling-forms/controlled-forms.md

 1. Create a new component called AdoptionApplicationForm.jsx that has a form element.
 The form has input elements (along with label elements) for an applicant's first name, last name, and email.
 1. Add a piece of state `formFields` that is an object that will hold first name, last name and email as key-value pairs.
 1. Make the input fields read from the `formFields` state
-2. Create an event handler that will read the current values inside the input fields and use the values to update the corresponding state  variables.
+2. Create an event handler that will read the current values inside the input fields and use those values to update the corresponding state  variables.

 ##### !end-answer
 ### !end-challenge